How to Test a Radiator Fan and Fix Cooling Problems

 CAUTION: Fans can rotate at high speeds and can be dangerous.
 Never allow tools, any part of your body or clothing near a moving fan.

-A lot of older cars will have a mechanical fan clutch, which is driven by a belt and pulley system.
+Many older cars have a mechanical fan clutch, which is driven by a belt and pulley system.
 This means it is powered directly by the engine.

-Modern cars tend to have electrical fans which are powered by the vehicle’s electrical system.
-This allows them to be more efficient (sensitive to temperature and only operating as extra cooling is needed).
+Modern cars tend to have electrical fans that are powered by the vehicle’s electrical system.
+This allows them to be more efficient (they are sensitive to temperature and only operate when extra cooling is needed).

 Signs and symptoms of radiator fan failure